SeanKng/03-Juicy-Brick-Breaker/README.md

 A simple 2D Juic Brick Breaker game.

 ## Implementation
-I include sound efeects, music, texture, face for the paddle, and background with using shades Also, the background shake when the fever time started.
+I include sound efeects, music, texture, face for the paddle, and background with using shades.

+Also, the background shake when the fever time started.

 Created using [Godot 3.5](https://godotengine.org/download)